-Although there’s no recent history of terrorism in Mongolia, attacks can’t be ruled out.
-See Terrorism.
+Although there’s no recent history of terrorism in Mongolia, attacks cannot be ruled out.
+See Terrorism

 Avoid going out on foot alone at night.
 Foreigners stand out and can be targeted for attack because of their comparative wealth.
 See Crime.